We (novel)

 We (Мы) is a dystopian novel by Russian writer Yevgeny Zamyatin (often anglicised as Eugene Zamiatin) that was written in 1920–1921.
 It was first published as an English translation by Gregory Zilboorg in 1924 by E. P. Dutton in New York.
 The original Russian text was first published in 1952; the novel was not published in Soviet Russia until 1988.
-The novel describes a world of harmony and conformity within a united totalitarian state, which the protagonist, D-503 (Д-503), rebels against.
+The novel describes a world of harmony and conformity within a united totalitarian state, against which the protagonist, D-503 (Д-503), rebels.

 The book is considered a literary masterpiece as well as one of the greatest and most influential works of the 20th century.
 It influenced the emergence of dystopia as a literary genre.
 George Orwell said that Aldous Huxley's 1931 Brave New World must be partly derived from We, although Huxley denied this.
 Orwell's own Nineteen Eighty-Four (1949) and Animal Farm were also inspired by We, as are many other contemporary dystopian novels.

 Setting

 We is set in the far future.
 D-503, a spacecraft engineer, lives in the One State, an urban nation constructed almost entirely of glass (presumably to assist with mass surveillance).
 The structure of the state is Panopticon-like, and life is based upon Frederick Winslow Taylor's principles of scientific management.
 Society is run centrally by a power known as the Benefactor, and is run according to a strict timetable—people march in step with each other and are uniformed.
-There is no way of referring to people except by their given designations (referred to as 'numbers' in the novel.)
+There is no way of referring to people except by their given designations (referred to as "numbers" in the novel.)
 The society in which We is set uses mathematical logic and reason for its scheduling and as justification for its actions.
 The individual's behaviour is based on logic by way of formulae and equations outlined by the One State.